 Most cities are known for one, maybe two, types of food.
-One of the great things about exploring Philadelphia is that they are home to a variety of classics.
+One of the great things about exploring the Philadelphia food scene is that they are home to a variety of classics.

 The first one we got to try was the tomato pie.
 You might ask, isn’t that just pizza?
 I’d say the answer is yes, and no. It’s a specific type of crust, with a specific type of sauce, and traditionally nothing else.
 And it was delicious.
 As much as I love my cheese and topping the sauce and crust at Joe’s Pizza made it so you didn’t need anything else!

 Another Philadelphia classic I could have kept eating forever was their pretzels.
 Once you get into the city you’ll see them all over the place.
 Part of why is that the city produces 80% of the country’s pretzels.
 So you’ll want to pop into the Philly Pretzel Company and grab a tasty soft pretzel.

 Don’t worry, I’m not forgetting the city’s most popular classic as you explore the Philadelphia food scene.
 Instead, it will get its own section below.

 Exploring the City’s History

 Along the tour, we not only got around to exploring Philadelphia through the history of its classic foods but also by visiting some historic spots along the way.

 One of these was the Macy’s City Center, also known as the Wanamaker Building.
 It opened in 1911 as one of the first department stores.
 Its architecture is absolutely beautiful and includes what at the time was one of the world’s largest organs that debuted at the St. Louis World Fair in 1904.